VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **The first letter Vanna White ever turned on the game show Wheel of Fortune was the letter "T."**
+- ⚡ Daily fun fact: **In 1982, Larry Walters tied 24 weather balloons to his lawn chair in Los Angeles and climbed to an altitude of 16,000 feet**

 <h3 align="left">Connect with me:</h3>
 <p align="left">